-What is the Technical Idea?
-NIST presently lacks laboratory facilities for measurement and research related to the smart grid beyond discrete elements such as phasor measurement unit calibration and time synchronization.
-The new idea is that an interacting multi-mode measurement and characterization testbed facility will allow measurements necessary for end-to-end and system-level characterization of smart grid performance and interoperability.
-The long term plan also envisions providing the capability to interconnect to other test beds inside and outside of NIST to enhance research capabilities.
+NIST has lacked laboratory facilities for measurement and research related to the smart grid beyond discrete elements such as phasor measurement unit calibration and time synchronization.
+The new idea is that an interacting multi-mode measurement and characterization testbed facility that leverages the diverse technical expertise across NIST will allow measurements necessary for end-to-end and system-level characterization of smart grid performance and interoperability.
+The long-term plan also envisions providing the capability to interconnect to other test beds inside and outside of NIST to enhance research capabilities.
 Eventually the testbed will allow for the full characterization of a future NIST campus scale microgrid.

 The NIST SG Testbed Facility will address the need for accurate measurement and secure communications in the U.S. smart grid, including smart microgrids.
 Specifically, the SG Testbed will:

 The SG Testbed Facility will address the present status of inadequate measurement science as the electric grid evolves from a primarily (and historically) physical regime to an advanced cyber-physical regime.
 The testbed’s development is necessary to enable and support research into new cyber-physical functionality to analyze and optimize system-level operations and control technologies, increase wide area situational awareness in transmission and distribution systems, characterize performance of distributed energy resources (including widespread renewables) and microgrids, and integrate automated demand-side energy management.

-What is the Research Plan?
 The backbone approach for the various labs (modules), will constitute an integrated response to the challenge of developing a broad spectrum of interoperability measurements and full characterization of SG performance.
 This approach is advantageous because of the subsequent improvement in measurement sophistication that could not otherwise be achieved in the present disjoint non-integrated lab environment.
 As an example, consider the problem of the characterization of a very large grid-tied photovoltaic array supporting battery storage to augment peak load demand.
 Such a problem might require direct inputs from sensors including phasor measurement units and meters as well as simulated loads—a measurement environment that could be provided by the NIST SG Testbed with its various labs communicating with each other in real-time.